cuongkane/blog/public/posts/2024/06/write_valuable_tests.md

 There are 3 kinds of tests that could sastify 3/4 attributes:
 - End-to-end tests: The test go through all of the system's components (including UI, database and external applications)
 - Trivial tests: Cover simple piece of code (small unit tests)
-- Brittle test: Verify whitebox testing (for example: verify the executed SQL script script script script script script script script script exactly match some strings)
+- Brittle test: Verify whitebox testing (for example: verify the executed SQL script exactly matches some strings)

 ![Ideal test to sastify 4 attributes are impossible](/blog/images/write_valuable_test/unreachable_test.png)

 Look at the central, creating an ideal test to sastify all 4 attributes is impossible because of the inverse proportion of `fast feedback` and `protection against regression`.
+Here is the diagram describes that inverse proportion:

 ![Test pyramid](/blog/images/write_valuable_test/test_pyramid.png)

+- Unit tests are tests covered smallest unit of the system.
+Unit tests targets the domain model (main bussiness)
+- Integration tests verify how your system works in integration with out-of-process dependencies (database, file system, other services).
+- End-to-end testing verifies that all components of a system can run under real-world scenarios

 Tests in higher pyramid layers favor protection against regressions, while lower layers focus on execution speed.